 Sheets and pillow slips are provided and there is a weekly linen change.
 You will need to bring your own duvet, duvet cover and towels.
 You are encouraged to make your room as homely as you can.
 This is your home for the year.

 Internet access within University College is provided at no additional charge.
-Connectivity is provided as an extension of the University’s Internet services, on a best endeavours basis.
+Connectivity is provided as an extension of the University’s Internet services.
 Where practicable, wireless access is available in bedrooms but connectivity cannot be guaranteed.

 Since 2007 University College has offered students the option of living on an alcohol-free floor.
 We make every attempt to provide any student with this option if they wish.